 - We're very proud of the learning materials we provide (sheet music, rehearsal tracks, and occasionally some extra materials when needed) - we believe they are of exceptionally high quality.
 We take your learning very seriously, and want to do everything we can to support it.

 - The sheet music and rehearsal tracks can be downloaded from the members' area of the website (known as BeVox OnLine).
 You'll have access to this once you've signed up.
 If you're not able to download the music from the website, you can order printed copies of the music and/or a rehearsal CD from us - this costs a little extra (£5 per item).
 In your first season with us, we give you a printed copy of the sheet music for free.

 - We organise performances at the end of each season.
-We normally do a concert in our usual weekly session venue (the "end of season concert"), plus others in the community.
+We normally do an informal concert in each area (the "end of season concert"), plus others in the community.
 You can take part in any of the performances we organise, no matter where they are.

 - In the Spring and Autumn seasons, we do a larger-scale performance in one of our areas instead of the end of season performance.
 This is open to singers from all areas, just as our other performances are, and it's a great opportunity to bring lots of our singers together and put on a really memorable show.
 In the Summer season, we do other large-scale events, such as flash mobs or CD recordings.
 These can be anywhere in the country, but if they're outside our normal three areas, we can help to arrange transport for those that want us to.